For Nonprofit Organizations Needing Volunteers

 Do you have an event that could be supported by Shorewood student volunteers?

-Please read the guidelines below and then contact us to get your opportunity posted.
+If you are with a nonprofit organization and would like student volunteers, please read the guidelines below and then contact us to have your opportunity posted.
 We need at least three weeks' notice.
 Email works best.

 Please note that we will: